 If the "EnTSCAC" feature is supported and the NEF receives the BAT offset information from the TSCTSF about the BAT offset and the optionally adjusted periodicity, the NEF shall send an Event Notification to the AF with the "event" attribute set to BAT_OFFSET_INFO and including the "ranBatOffsetNotif" attribute and optionally the "adjPeriod" attribute within the "batOffsetInfo" attribute.

-- if the "AltQosWithIndParams_5G" feature is supported, the AF may include:
+If the "AltQosWithIndParams_5G" feature is supported, the AF may include:

 - an ordered list of alternative service requirements that include individual QoS parameter sets within the "altQosReqs" attribute and, if the "DisableUENotification_5G" feature is also supported, an indication that the UE does not need to be informed about changes related to Alternative QoS Profiles within the "disUeNotif" attribute.
 Within the AlternativeServiceRequirementsData data structure, the AF shall include: